 Comparisons Between EPF & EPSGiven in the table below are the basic differences between EPF and EPS

 |Age Limit for withdrawal||Not required||

-|Interest Rate||8.55% for FY2017-2018||No interest rate applied|
+|Interest Rate||8.65% p.a. for FY2018-2019||No interest rate applied|

 Both the EPF and EPS come with many benefits and hence are regarded as the most popular long-term savings schemes in India.
 Introduced by the Indian government and designed for salaried employees, both give guaranteed returns on investments.

 What is an EPF account & how does it work?

 A retirement benefits scheme that is handled by the Employees’ Provident Fund Organisation (EPFO) and helps individuals save a decent amount of money is the EPF scheme.
 The employee and the employer each contribute 12% of the employee’s basic salary and Dearness Allowance (DA) towards the scheme.
 While the entire contribution of the employee goes towards EPF, only 3.67% of the employer’s share goes towards EPF, while the remaining is contributed towards EPS.